mnokno/HWDR-PreTrained/README.md

 # HWDR-PreTrained
-Hand written digit recognition with customer paint window for testing.
-Pretrained on MINTs data set.
+Handwritten digit recognition with custom paint window for testing.
+Pretrained on MINTs dataset. d